Comic-Con 2020 is virtual, and free: How and when to watch from home, and what to expect

 Hot panels to look for

 Who'll be participating?
 Everyone!
 If you're a sci-fi, fantasy, animation or comics junkie, this is your con.
 Look for everything from huge Hollywood blockbuster panels to small indie comics panels.
-We can't possibly list them all, but here are six to watch for.
+You can scan through the full schedule here, but here are seven to watch for.

 Marvel's 616